AmjedKhaled165/A/README.md

 **Test Case:** Develop training for staff on using the monitoring system effectively.
 - **Materials:** Create user manuals and training sessions to educate school administration on interpreting notifications and taking appropriate actions when cheating is detected.

-### 10. Feedback and Continuous Improvement
-**Test Case:** Gather feedback from teachers and administrators on the system’s performance.
-- **Process:** Implement regular surveys or meetings to discuss the system’s effectiveness, gather suggestions, and prioritize areas for improvement based on user experiences.

-By applying these test cases to your project, you can ensure a robust framework for quality management that enhances the system's reliability and effectiveness in monitoring academic integrity.